ShermanPI/WarmUpNodeJs/README.md

 ### Exercise 13 - Mini CRUD
-- [x] Create a mini CRUD that allows you to do GET and POST, with responses for 404 and 200
+- [x] Create an api that allows you to do GET and POST and put the post body in a file, with responses for 404 and 200

 ### Exercise 14 - Net Server
 - [x] What is a `net` server?